-Why Ohio Drivers Should Have Uninsured/Underinsured Motorist InsurancC
+Why Ohio Drivers Should Have Uninsured/Underinsured Motorist insurance

 Most states require motorists to have a minimum amount of auto insurance coverage to protect drivers and passengers in the event of an accident.
 Although this insurance requirement is in place, the coverage rarely covers the costs of expenses such as vehicle repairs and medical bills.
 Unfortunately, many injured motorists are responsible for paying for their own medical expenses and significant property damage.
 Why?
 Because they didn’t have uninsured/underinsured coverage added to their policy.

-Our personal injury attorneys below explain what uninsured and underinsured motorist coverages are and why they are essential to any comprehensive auto insurance policy.
+Our personal injury lawyers below explain what uninsured and underinsured motorist coverages are and why they are essential to any comprehensive auto insurance policy.

 To learn more about why it is critical to have adequate insurance coverage or how to be compensated for your losses following a serious car accident, contact personal injury lawyers at Slater & Zurz.
 Schedule a FREE consultation today by contacting us online or calling (888) 534-4850.